New York Tattoo License Guide • 2026

 New York Tattoo License Fast Facts

-New York Public Health Law Article 4-A regulates body piercing and tattooing |
+State framework New York Public Health Law Article 4-A regulates body piercing and tattooing

-No single statewide artist license that functions uniformly across every jurisdiction |
+Statewide artist license No single statewide tattoo artist license that applies uniformly across the entire state

-Infection control training, artist application, facility approval, and local exams in some jurisdictions |
+Common requirements Infection control training, artist application, facility approval, and local exams in some jurisdictions

-Contact the local health department for the exact city or county where you plan to work |
+Best first step Contact the local health department for the exact city or county where you plan to work

 Step-by-Step: How to Legally Tattoo in New York

-- Identify the exact jurisdiction where you plan to work.
+1. Identify the exact jurisdiction where you plan to work.
 Start with the city or county, not just the state.
 The process in New York City is different from the process in counties such as Erie, Suffolk, or Albany.

-- Confirm renewal, display, and operating requirements.
+5. Confirm renewal, display, and operating requirements.
 Artist credentials, facility permits, and local approvals often have renewal periods, posting rules, and operating restrictions that must be maintained over time.

 New York City Tattoo License

-- You must take a 3-hour Infection Control Course.
+• Completing a 3-hour Infection Control Course

-Sample Local Jurisdictions
+Examples of Local Jurisdictions

 Erie County